 You know your teenager well, so it may be a general sense that 'something isn’t quite right' – for example, your teen might be behaving or talking differently.

 Manage your thoughts and fears

 As a parent, it’s natural to find the issue very confronting and it can be difficult to start the conversation.
 However, it’s better to ask and be mistaken, than to say nothing.
-There is no evidence that asking someone whether they are thinking about suicide is detrimental or can ‘put ideas in their head’.
+There is no evidence that asking someone if they are thinking about suicide is detrimental or can ‘put ideas in their head’.
 This is a difficult topic for a teenager to talk about, and knowing that their parent or carer can handle a discussion about it, by bringing it up, can be a big relief.
-Having someone to talk to may reassure them that they are being heard and understood, and provides an opportunity to get more information.
+Having someone to talk to will reassure them that they are being heard and understood, and provides an opportunity to get more information.